Blueprint is a four-week academic enrichment experience for motivated Black students passionate about science and engineering.

 When

-Followed by monthly events from October 2024 to February 2025
+Followed by biweekly events from October 2025 to February 2026

 Where